alnoki/AAAAAA/doc/dev-guide/concepts/project-structure.rst

 Access
 ******

-:term:`AAAAAA` source code and documentation is available at the :xref:`AAAAAA-repo`, which is hosted by :xref:`GitHub`
+:xref:`source-code` and documentation for :term:`AAAAAA` is located at the :xref:`AAAAAA-repo`, which is hosted by :xref:`GitHub`

 .. _concepts-project-dir-tree: